danielfett/draft-dpop/mainmatter.md

 # Token Request (Binding Tokens to a Public Key)

-To bind an tokens to a public key in the token request, the client provides the public key and proves the possession of the corresponding private key.
-To this end, the client makes the following HTTPS request (extra line breaks are for display purposes only):
+To bind an tokens to a public key in the token request, the client MUST provide a public key and prove the possession of the corresponding private key.
+The following HTTPS request illustrates the protocol for this (extra line breaks are for display purposes only):

 !---